nplan/HomeButtons/docs/user_guide.md

 - `Discovery Prefix` - *Home Assistant* parameter for MQTT discovery.
 The default is `homeassistant`.
 Leave that unchanged if you haven't modified *Home Assistant*'s configuration.

+- `Static IP` - Optional.
+IP of *Home Buttons*.
+Must be outside the DHCP address range of your router.

+- `Gateway` - Optional.
+The IP address of your router.

+- `Subnet Mask` Optional.
+Usually `255.255.255.0.`

 - `Button {1-6} Label` - Label that will be displayed next to each button.
 The order is from top to bottom.

 > *Home Buttons* will choose font size automatically.
 It can display around **5** letters in large font and around **7** letters in smaller font.